f1gs/hangman-game/README.md

 ### [0.0.2] - 2018-02-21
 #### Fixed
-- Fix a bug that allows multiple characters to be entered at the same time.
+- Fixed a bug that allows multiple characters to be entered at the same time.
 #### Changed
 - Minor improvements in the code.